RebinW/active-directory-domain-services/00-infrastructure-preparation/README.md

 ![new adapter](screenshots/twoadapters.png)

 Adapter 1:
 For my internal network the network is: 192.168.56.0/24.
-I therefore disabled on the internal adapter and ensured to configure the network adapter:
+I therefore disabled DHCP on the internal adapter and ensured to configure the adapter:
 ![new adapter](screenshots/internalconfig.png)

 Adapter 2: